Skip to main content

 Understanding Urban Forest Management and Canopy Planning

 Urban forest management encompasses the strategic planning, development, and maintenance of tree populations across entire urban areas, considering trees as interconnected systems rather than individual assets.
-This comprehensive approach integrates ecological principles, urban planning requirements, and community needs to create resilient, sustainable urban forests that provide maximum environmental, social, and economic benefits.
+This report-led approach integrates ecological principles, urban planning requirements, and community needs to create resilient, sustainable urban forests that provide maximum environmental, social, and economic benefits.

 Strategic Urban Forest Management Framework